The Rat Terrier has enough intelligence and energy for three dogs, yet his diverse genetic background helps him maintain an even keel.

 Their coat only needs to be brushed once or twice per week to remove loose hair and keep the coat looking healthy.
 They shed lightly throughout the year.
 Bathe them only as needed.

-Check the ears on a weekly basis for signs of infection, irritation, or wax build up.
+Check the ears every week for signs of infection, irritation, or wax build up.
 Cleanse them with a gentle and veterinarian-approved cleanser.

 Their teeth must be brushed at least once a week to remove tartar and prevent gum disease.